reddingwebpro/usps_address_validation/README.md

 # Revision History:
 * 1.0 Initial Release
 * 1.1 Bugfix 500 error.
+* 2.0 Updated for new USPS API V3 & PHP 8 coding standards

 This code was written by request by another developer on phpClasses.org because Streetlayers is going away very soon.